 Show the alpha component of an RGBA or YCbCr+A signal.
+If your signal does not have an alpha channel, the screen will simply display white.

 Opacity

 Mix the signal with a loaded still image for reference, using a checkerboard mix.
 This setting can be used to compare two images to match a camera position from an existing shot with a new camera, where additional shots are needed for a scene and a new camera needs to match its position.